olivercasper/Block-Design-ANCOVA-Analysis-Computer-Vision/README.md

 # Randomized Block Design: Quantifying Treatment Effect with Computer Vision

-ANCOVA Randomized block design analysis of computer vision results using OpenCV2 for Python and R.
+Experimental results from image data using R and OpenCV2 for Python